Kenza Zouiten

-Kenza Zouiten (Arabic: كنزة زويتن) was born on 21 April 1991 in Stockholm to a Swedish mother and Moroccan father.
-She is a fashion model, blogger and actress.
+Kenza Zouiten (Arabic: كنزة زويتن; born 21 April 1991) is a Swedish fashion model, blogger, and entrepreneur.

 Career

 Kenza was born in Sweden.
 Kenza's father is from Morocco and her mother is Swedish.
 Between the ages of two and six, Kenza lived in Morocco.

 Later returning to Sweden, Kenza hosted her own web TV show Kenza & Tyra Show.
 She runs the blog "Kenzas" which has become one of Sweden's most viewed blogs.
 She has modeled in campaigns for Guldfynd, Ur & Penn and JC.
 She has also been on the cover of the magazines VeckoRevyn, Frida, Café magazine, Bubbleroom Magazine and Solo.

 Zouiten has been a model for Elite Model Management.

 It was estimated that Kenza earned 2.5 million (SEK) from her blog in 2011.

 In November 2015, Kenza participated in the Christmas campaign "let it snow" for Nelly.com.
 In the campaign, she both modelled for the clothes and sang in a music video.
 She has her own fashion label called IvyRevel.